Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

-where $\ceq$ stands for equality up to an additive and/or non-negative multiplicative constant.
-The ground-truth matching term in Eq. (\ref{eq:logdice-multiclass}) is a lower bound on the cross-entropy loss (CE) due to Jensen's inequality and the convexity of function $-\log(x)$: DF $\leq$ CE.
+The detailed proof is deferred to Appendix A.1, which is mainly due to Jensen's inequality and the convexity of function $-\log(x)$.

 Therefore, minimizing CE could be viewed as a proxy for minimizing term DF that appears in the logarithmic Dice.
 In fact, from a constrained-optimization perspective, DF and CE are very closely related and could be viewed as two different penalty functions enforcing the same equality constraints: $p_{ik} = 1, \, \forall i \in {\mathbf \Omega}_k, \, \forall k$.
 Both DF and CE are monotonically decreasing functions of each softmax and reach their global minimum when these equality constraints are satisfied.
 Therefore, they encourage softmax predictions $p_{ik}$ for each region ${\mathbf \Omega}_k$ to reach their target ground-truth values of $1$.
 Of course, this does not mean that penalties CE and DF yield exactly the same results.
 The difference in the results that they may yield is due to the optimization technique (e.g., different gradient dynamics in the standard training of deep networks as the penalty functions have different forms).